Window : Print

 Under general supervision, performs skilled work in the installation, repair and replacement of the City's water system; and performs related work as required.

-Receives general supervision from the Water Service Supervisor and may receive technical supervision from the Water Service Technician III.
-May provide technical supervision, which includes assigning, reviewing, coordinating and training, of the Water Service Technician I, but this task is ancillary to the primary focus of the classification.
+Receives general supervision from the Water Operations Supervisor and may receive technical supervision from the Water System Operator III.
+May provide technical supervision, which includes assigning, reviewing, coordinating and training, of the Water System Operator I, but this task is ancillary to the primary focus of the classification.

 Examples of Essential Duties